 Permits to Israel

-Israeli government allowing Palestinians from the West Bank to enter Israel in the last weeks, seemed like an appalling out of the ordinary phenomena to both Palestinians in and out the borders of permits.
+Israeli government allowing Palestinians from the West Bank to enter Israel in the last weeks seemed like an appalling out-of-the-ordinary phenomenon to Palestinians in and out the borders of permits.

-I don’t know why are we surprised that people from the West Bank are dashing to the sea, or shopping in the malls.
-There is a whole Palestinian generation that doesn’t know how the sea looks like.
+I don’t know why we are surprised that people from the West Bank are dashing to the sea or shopping in the malls.
+There is a whole Palestinian generation that doesn’t know how the ocean looks like.

 It doesn’t matter why the Israeli government issued such unprecedented numbers of permits.
-Whether it was to get more benefits as usual; such as the economic cash flow that such a movement of people allowed or any kind of maneuver Israel as usual as good ploys.
-What is definitely true is that Israel’s economics will not improve because of this month money that was spent by Palestinians in Israel.
-Israel’s plans and moves are sad to say, are far from what we see or want to know.
-Israel has transformed us into passive reactionaries instead of being not active planners, but merely ordinary observers, who lost the capacity of seeing beyond our moment.
+Whether it was to get more benefits as usual, such as the economic cash flow that such a movement of people allowed or any maneuver Israel as usual as good ploys, what is true is that Israel’s economics will not improve because of this month money that Palestinians spent in Israel.
+Israel’s plans and moves are, sad to say, are far from what we see or want to know.
+Israel has transformed us into passive reactionaries instead of being not active planners but merely ordinary observers who lost the capacity of seeing beyond our moment.
 We even miss the moment.

 I have been reading and hearing about “their” substantial passageway towards Jerusalem (Israel).
 We already became “us” and ‘them,” another sub-category of the “we “ and “them,” which makes “them” sub-category of “ we,” because we originally have a whole category of “them” relating to the Israelis.